Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 When that happens, they still need to bring the requirements above during the meeting.

-If the IRS confirms someone else filed a fraudulent tax return, it can ask the taxpayer to file a complaint about it.
+If the IRS confirms someone else filed a fraudulent tax return, they can ask the taxpayer to file a complaint about it.

 The taxpayer only has 30 days to act on the letter.
 If the time elapses before they can verify their identity, the IRS won’t process the tax return until they do so.